Stein Neural Sampler: KSD neural sampler

 \subsection{Methodology}

-Evaluating how close is the generated samples $X=\{G_\theta(z_i)\}_{i=1}^n$ to the target $q(x)$ is equivalent to conducting one-sample goodness-of-fit test.
+Evaluating the generated samples $X=\cbr{G_\theta(z_i)}_{i=1}^n$ is equivalent to conducting one-sample goodness-of-fit test.
 When $q(x)$ is un-normalized, one well-defined testing framework is based on kernelized Stein discrepancy.
 KSD is the counterpart of maximum mean discrepancy (MMD) in two-sample test \citep{gretton2012}.
-By choosing $\mathcal{F}$ in IPM (\ref{eqn:ipm}) to be an unit-ball in RKHS, \citet{li2015} proposed MMD-GAN, which simplifies the GAN framework by eliminating the need of training a discriminator network.
+By choosing the IPM with $\cF$ being an unit ball in RKHS, \citet{li2015} proposed MMD-GAN, which simplifies the GAN framework by eliminating the need of training a discriminator network.
 As a result, MMD-GAN is more stable and easier to train.

-Motivated by MMD-GAN, we propose to train our neural sampler $G_\theta$ by directly minimizing KSD with respect to $\theta$ using gradient-based optimization.
-At each iteration, we sample a batch of noise $\{z_1, \cdots, z_n\}\sim p_z(z)$ and calculate the corresponding samples $\cbr{G_\theta(z_1), \cdots, G_\theta(z_n)}$.
-Plugging in the samples to formula (\ref{eqn:KSD_estimator}) gives the empirical KSD estimator, which can serve as an indicator of how well our current samples are approximating $q(x)$.
-Iteratively updating $\theta$ to minimize the empirical KSD until convergence.
+Motivated by MMD-GAN, we propose to train the generator $G_\theta$ by directly minimizing KSD with respect to $\theta$ using gradient-based optimization.
+At each iteration, a batch of samples $X$ are generated by passing samples from the reference distribution, $z_i\sim p_z$, through the generator $G_\theta$.
+The empirical KSD is then calculated by plugging in the samples $X$ to formula (\ref{eqn:KSD_estimator}), and $\theta$ is updated to the direction that minimizes the empirical KSD.
 Algorithm \ref{alg:ksd} summarizes our training procedure.

-Comparing to Stein GAN, KSD-NS has the following advantages: \begin{enumerate} \item While the loss of Stein GAN is not interpretable, the loss in our KSD-NS directly shows the sample quality.
-KSD is always non-negative and a smaller KSD indicates a better sample quality. \item We show KSD-NS is theoretically sound in section \ref{sec:ksd-err}: with sufficient batch size, empirical KSD loss converging to zero implies weak convergence of the sampling distribution. \item Even though both methods used RKHS and kernel trick, empirical results show that our KSD-NS tends to capture better global structures and less likely to drop mode.
-Stein GAN is more sensitive to initialization and suffers local trap more severely. \end{enumerate}

-\subsection{Mini-Batch Error Bound}
+\subsection{Mini-batch error bound}

-The optimization described above involves evaluating the expectation under $p_\theta$ and it is approximated by the mini-batch sample mean.
-Natural questions to ask include when the empirical KSD is minimized and what we can say about the population KSD?
+The optimization described in Algorithm \ref{alg:ksd} involves evaluating the expectation under $p_\theta$ and it is approximated by the mini-batch sample mean.
+Natural questions to ask include when the empirical KSD is minimized and what we can say about the population KSD.
 In the following, we demonstrate that the generalization error is bounded when mini-batch sample size is sufficiently large.